wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 previous uops' retire cycle is always known. `curCycleRetires` tracks the number of entries we have retired in the current retire cycle.
 If this number reaches the ROB width, we simply increment `curRetireCycle` and resets `curCycleRetires`.

-The ROB maintains the invariant that the current uop must
+The ROB maintains the invariant that the current uop must not retire earlier than previous uops.
+Retirement is handled by member function `markRetire`, with argument `minRetireCycle`, which is, in fact, the commit cycle of the uop.
+We compare `minRetireCycle` with `curRetireCycle`.
+If the latter is smaller, the current uop is committed earlier than previous uops, and it has to wait in the ROB for (`curRetireCycle` - `minRetireCycle`) cycles before retirement.
+If, on the other hand, the latter is larger, we know the ROB remains idle for (`minRetireCycle` - `curRetireCycle`) cycles after retiring the previous uops, in which case we simply adjusting `curRetireCycle` to `minRetireCycle` and reset `curCycleRetires`.

 ### Instruction Window